-The immediate surrounding context is of a residential nature comprising of a mixture of older established dwelling houses.
+The immediate surrounding context is of a residential nature comprising of a mixture of and older established dwelling houses.
 The surrounding building typologies generally comprise of a masonry construction with pitched roofs.
+An educational facility is located to the south of the site.
+The immediate surrounding areas comprise o R3, R4, SP2 and E1.